Unlocked by SKALE Labs, Inc.

 Because SKALE’s main value proposition is offering a gas-free experience for end-users, developers must absorb the cost of incentivizing validators.
 Chain fees are supplemented by a descending inflation mechanism (hardcoded into the SKALE Manager contract), such that fees eventually surpass issuance rewards.
 The figure below illustrates the idea:

-Chain pricing will be dynamic, increasing or decreasing in value based on the network utilization rate, defined as CA/NS where
+Chain pricing will be dynamic, increasing or decreasing in value based on the network utilization rate, defined as CA/NS where:

 • C is the number of SKALE Chains live in the network